gib/news-search/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Future Roadmap

+Nothing is more constant than that feeling of wanting to do just _one. more. thing_.
+Here is my current list:

+- Loading indicator when background requests are running
+- Paging (currently only request the default first 20 articles)
+  - Request additional pages after scrolling to the bottom of results
+  - Indicate when there are no more results
+- "Delightful" transition of incoming articles
+  - Fade?
+Card spin?
+So many possibilities.
+- Tests
+  - Ensure all components render
+- Keep current state with URL params to allow easy sharing of a search and the results
+- On Welcome, display current headlines to inspire some something to search